City of Groveport Capital Improvement Program (CIP)

 Ohio Public Works Commission (OPWC)

 The Ohio Public Works Commission provides local government agencies with infrastructure funding each year.
 Applications were accepted for Round 34 Funding on September 9, 2019.
 Project applications submitted for Round 34 funding will be for projects constructed during 2020.
 The City submitted two (2) applications this year; West Bixby Road Phase 2 Project and S. Hamilton Road at Higgins Boulevard/Directors Boulevard Intersection Improvement Project.
 This intersection is located about ¼ mile south of Williams Road and about ¼ mile north of Firehouse Lane.
 The West Bixby Road project will include improving pavement, drainage and bicycle/pedestrian facilities on approximately 3,500 feet of Bixby Road, from the Madison-Christian School to the Three Creeks Metro Park entrance.
-More project details will follow as they become available.

 2022 Alley Drainage Improvement Project: Hickory Alley Storm Sewer